smarttransit-ai/transit-gym/README.md

 Before we start the simulation, we assume that the following data is present.

 - OD Demand Data.
-This data ..... two line description.
-THe format of the data looks like ...
-An example data file is present at location....
+This data includes an origin destination matrix from zone to zone levels.
+An example of Chattanooga can be found at..
+The .geojson file defines the zone geography while the .od file contains the number of movements between zones.
 - GTFS Data.
-This data describes the schedule and trip of the buses.....An example data file is present at location...
+This data describes the schedule and trip of the buses.
+An example data file is present at [sim_without_bg_traffic/GTFS/20210815](https://github.com/smarttransit-ai/transit-gym/tree/rc1/sim_without_bg_traffic/GTFS/20210815)
-- Historical Traffic Profile -- This data provides...
-This data is only needed if you want to recalbirate....The format of the data looks like and refers to roads..
-An example data file is present at location
+- Historical Traffic Profile -- (INRIX).
+This data provides the real-world observed speed of road segments across the city.
+This data is only needed if you want to recalbirate.
-- Network data of the city...
-If you want to regenerate it.. follow the steps...
+- Network data of the city.
+This network is in SUMO format and converted from OpenStreetMap. [netconvert](https://sumo.dlr.de/docs/Networks/Import/OpenStreetMap.html).
+The step is in [manual_files](https://github.com/smarttransit-ai/transit-gym/tree/rc1/sim_without_bg_traffic/manual_files)
 - Vehicle List
 - Energy Models
-- Vehicle to Block Assignments..
+- APC

 ## Output Results